 What Do History Majors Do After College?

-History majors prosper in any and every profession that requires research, analysis, argumentation, and communication.
-Some history majors follow career paths clearly related to their studies; they attend law school, they become teachers, they work in archives and museums, or they pursue graduate studies in order to become professional historians.
+In a word: everything!
+History majors prosper in any profession that requires research, analysis, argumentation, and communication.
+Some history majors follow career paths clearly related to their studies: they attend law school, they become teachers, they work in archives and museums, or they pursue graduate studies in order to become professional historians.
 Many enter professions that require strong research and analytical skills, such as consulting or investment banking.
-Others become journalists, or use the knowledge of the world they have gained in the history major to work with NGOs or government agencies.
+Others become journalists, or work with NGOs or government agencies.
 Some go into politics; others become doctors, architects, urban planners, engineers, or professionals in the arts.
-History is not a vocational major, but history teaches you to absorb and make sense of large amounts of information, and to communicate that sense clearly and effectively.
+History is not a vocational major; rather it teaches you to absorb and make sense of large amounts of information, and to communicate clearly and effectively.
 These skills allow our majors to excel in a wide variety of occupations.
-For more on career paths for history majors and the value of a history education, see: “What can I do with a history major?”
+For more on career paths for history majors and the value of a history education, see: "Careers for History Majors."

 How Do I Know if History is Right For Me?

 The best way is to take history classes!
 College-level history is different than what you had in high school.
 Northwestern’s professors don’t just teach history, they also create it through their own research and writing.
 And the courses they teach are not just about memorizing facts or storylines: they are about understanding where those facts come from and how and why they are used to create the stories historians tell.
 The history department has more award-winning teachers than any other department at Northwestern, and our courses will sharpen your skills, expand your mind, and teach you about the world even if you do not become a history major.